 Here are twenty to-dos for you to think about during April.
 Less than one a day and you'll be finished before the month is through!

 It's hard to resist those cheeping little bundles of cuteness which start appearing in local feed stores, but don't take any home with you until you've prepared properly.

-1. Prepare a space where the chicks will be kept.
+1. Designate a safe space where the chicks will be kept.
 At this time of year it's too cold for them to be outside, so a place within the house is a must.

 2. A "brooder" is the place where the chicks will be confined.
 What makes a good brooder depends on the number and size of the chicks.
 I use a plastic storage box at first, and as they get older migrate to a puppy pen.

 Take a look at this short video to see how my large puppy pen gives chicks space to move freely and to indulge in some behaviours important to their welfare such as perching, eating and drinking, and dust bathing.

 This article contains information about brooders, how to think creatively about making them and what they need to contain.